Want to know the tools I use? Here they are.

 CapitalOne360 is still around because it used to be ING Direct and I use that as my bank account firewall with Paypal and other payment services.
 With a minimum of just $1, no fees, and a comparable interest rate to Ally Bank, there's no cost to keeping this around.

 I use Vanguard and Ally Invest, formerly TradeKing.

 Years ago, I used TradeKing because it offered $4.95 trades.
 Ally acquired them and it became Ally Invest, which I still use today.
 What's nice is I can access the account with just the Ally Bank login since they're connected.
 I never moved my holdings over to Vanguard because Ally Invest charges no fees and I didn't want to deal with transferring assets.

 Vanguard is where I hold everything else because Vanguard has the best funds.
 I have a few stock holdings there too but the bulk of money is in mutual funds or ETFs.

-Rich Uncles is one of my new favorite crowdfunding platforms after RealtyShares went down.
+RealtyMogul is a real estate platform I've been checking out after RealtyShares went down.
 I've looked at Peerstreet and Fundrise though too, it's worth checking them all out honestly because who knows who will have the best deal on a given day.
 Fundrise is also a bit different in the setup because you invest in a fund, rather than directly in properties.